2026 CONCACAF W Championship qualification: Draw

 The draw took place on 20 August 2025, 19:00 EDT, in Miami, United States.
-The teams taking part in qualifying were seeded based on the FIFA Women's World Ranking of August 2025.
-(Note: CONCACAF announced the pot allocation on 7 August 2025 based on the CONCACAF women's ranking published on 11 March 2024.
+The teams taking part in qualifying were seeded based on the FIFA Women's World Ranking of August 2025 (listed before each team).
+(Note: CONCACAF announced the pot allocation on 7 August 2025 based on the CONCACAF women's ranking published on 11 March 2025.
 On 14 August, the teams were re-allocated according to the FIFA Women's World Ranking published on 7 August 2025.)
 The top six teams in the ranking were pre-seeded and automatically allocated to position 1 in order from groups A to F. The remaining teams were placed into Pots 1 to 4 based on ranking, with each pot containing six teams.
-Turks and Caicos Islands were originally allocated to Pot 4, but withdrew prior the draw thus leaving pot 4 with only five teams.
+Turks and Caicos Islands were originally allocated to Pot 4, but withdrew prior to the draw thus leaving Pot 4 with only five teams.